MohitD017/Digital-Forensics-Reports/README.md

 - **Reverse Engineering Mobile Apps** – Dissecting and analyzing the security mechanisms of various mobile applications.
 - **Forensic Tool Usage** – Reports based on tools like **FTK Imager, Magnet Axiom, Paraben E3 Universal, and Autopsy**.

-For more details on **Mobile Forensics**, refer to [this section](https://github.com/frankwxu/digital-forensics-lab/blob/main/papers/books/).
+For more details on **Mobile Forensics**, refer to [this Android Forensic Handbook](https://github.com/frankwxu/digital-forensics-lab/blob/main/papers/books/).
+This handbook is designed by me based on the findings while analyzing and investigating a Google Pixel 3 device based on Android Version 10.

 ---